Contents

 Filename and Path control the name and

-position of the generated file.
-Those are common parameters for all
+path of the generated file.
+Those are common parameters for all grids.

-For cubes there are the following parameters that control the shape
+For polyhedron based grids there are the following parameters that

-- Cube Size: controls the base length of the created
+- Unit Size: controls the base length of the created

 - Bevel: controls the size of the bevel

-- Shrink: allows a gap between the pieces, so that it is
+- Offset: allows a gap between the pieces, so that it is

 actually possible to assemble them.
 If the shapes were made to correct